 Depositing & Buying Cards

-To deposit Ethereum, you will need a separate Ethereum wallet on a cryptocurrency site such as Coinbase or Bitpanda.
-From there you can deposit ETH into your Sorare account via the instructions after clicking on the ‘wallet’ icon in the top right of the screen.
+To deposit Ethereum directly, you will need a separate Ethereum wallet on a cryptocurrency site such as Coinbase or Bitpanda.
+From there you can deposit ETH into your Sorare account by following the instructions after clicking on the ‘wallet’ icon in the top right of your screen.

-There are three main ways to buy player cards on Sorare:
+There are two main ways to buy player cards on Sorare:

-Sorare is constantly releasing new player cards onto the market of all four scarcities.
-These can be found by clicking on the ‘Market’ tab on the main menu at the top and selecting ‘Cards’ in the ‘New Card Auctions’ section.
+Sorare is constantly releasing new cards onto the market.
+These can be found by clicking on the ‘Market’ tab on the main menu at the top and selecting ‘New Card Auctions’.
 The auctions usually run for around 24-72 hours and operate on a simple highest bidder wins basis.
 You will automatically see the auctions that are nearing completion but there are a range of filters on the left-hand-side which you can use to locate targets.

 - Via Manager Sales